Lee E-dam

-Baek Hye-won (born 20 May 1996), better known by the stage name Lee Yi-dam, is a South Korean model and actress.
-She made her debut in Hur Jin-ho's short film Two Lights: Relumino in 2017.
-She is best known for starring in Netflix original series Black Knight (2023) and Daily Dose of Sunshine (2023).
+Baek Hye-won (born May 20, 1996), better known by the stage name Lee E-dam, is a South Korean actress.
+She is best known for her role as psychiatric nurse Min Deul-re in the Netflix original series Daily Dose of Sunshine (2023), for which she earned a nomination for Best New Actress at the 60th Baeksang Arts Awards.
+Later, she received another Best New Actress nomination at the 4th Blue Dragon Series Awards for her performance in the TVING and tvN series The Queen Who Crowns (2025).

+Lee began her career in short films, making her debut in Hur Jin-ho's Two Lights: Relumino (2017).
+In 2019, she starred in the short film The Tale of Mari and Yimae, which was nominated for Best Student Fantasy Short Film at the 2020 IndieX Film Festival.
+She made her television debut in the fourth season of the crime thriller Voice (2021), followed by her first main role in the cable series Artificial City (2021).

 Early life

-Lee discovered her passion for acting while watching the female lead in the drama Palace.
-She joined a theater club at Seomun Girls' High School and enjoyed acting in various assignments and on-site filming projects.
+Born as Baek Hye-won on May 20, 1996, Lee E-dam discovered her passion for acting in high school.
+Watching Princess Hours made her curious about acting, and she joined a theater club at Seomun Girls' High School.
+While practicing with friends using the same script and performing on stage, Lee was inspired by her peers, which led her to seriously pursue acting as a career.

 Career

+2017–2019: Beginning

 After graduating high school, Lee pursued acting by auditioning for small roles.
+She decided to use a stage name instead of her real name.
+She wanted a more memorable and gender-neutral name.
+After considering several options, she settled on Lee E-dam.
 In 2017, despite initially failing an audition, she eventually starred in director Hur Jin-ho's short film Two Lights: Relumino after a recommendation from someone she met during the audition process.

 In 2019, Lee landed a lead role in Won Ji-ho's short film The Tale of Mari and Yimae, which was selected for the Best Student Fantasy Short Film category at the IndieX Film Festival in Los Angeles, USA in May 2020.
 In 2021, the film was selected as a finalist for the Korean Short Film Competition at the 25th Bucheon International Fantastic Film Festival.
 In the film, Lee played Mari, a character who experiences oppression from her father.
 Lee's performance in this role demonstrated her exceptional ability to convey a wide range of emotions, showcasing her talent as an actress and earning her critical acclaim.